sushilpote13/learning/README.md

 ### Instructions:

-* Replace `your-username` with your GitHub username in the clone URL.
+* Replace `sushilpote13` with your GitHub username in the clone URL.
 * Make sure to update the file names or structure if you change anything in the code.

-This README will give users clear instructions on how to run and contribute to the project, as well as a basic understanding of the game.